nathmo/PlantSensor/README.md

 - lux meter
 - pressure sensor
 - microhone (detect noise level + weather / rain / wind ?)
-- 3 mosftet outpout, each up to 2A.
-24W @12V (need to make a thicker trace)
+- 3 mosftet output, max 6A total accross 3 mosfet at any time
 - low power features, turn off every peripheral except ESP32 that can deepsleep and LoRa
 - LoRa (433Mhz) (not compatible with TTN :( 868 Mhz is too expensive) , wifi and bluetooth connectivity
 - buzzer to locate the sensors (and maybe repell some animal ?)